dongzhuoyao/note/_posts/2020-03-21-unsupervised-learning.markdown

 ![](/imgs/deepcluster.png)

-C is dxk matrix, denoting the cenntriod of k centers with dimenstion d. even though K-means is non-parametric clustering.
+- C is dxk matrix, denoting the cenntriod of k centers with dimenstion d. even though K-means is non-parametric clustering.
 C can be implicitly obtained when convergent.

-Two stage optimization like ADMM.
+- Two stage optimization like ADMM.
 1). update the parameters of the backbone by predicting these pseudo-labels.
 2).update the dxk matrix(centriod feature/clustering center) by the new feature of overall dataset.
 This type of alternating procedure is prone to trivial solutions.
 Two tricky ways are introduced to avoid trival solutions.

-Interesting analysis in the experimental part.
+- Interesting analysis in the experimental part.
+- BTW, the order in the matrix is not important, you can even shuffle it, it's not order-sensitive.

 **[Memory-augmented Dense Predictive Coding for Video Representation Learning,ECCV20](https://arxiv.org/pdf/2008.01065.pdf)**